1968 Liberal Party of Canada leadership election: Pearson retires

 Liberal leader and Prime Minister Lester Pearson announced on December 14, 1967, that he would be retiring in April 1968.
-Pearson had been Liberal leader since 1958 and Prime Minister since 1963.
+Pearson had been Liberal leader since 1958 and prime minister since 1963.
 He was still much liked by the party and by the Canadian people in general, but had failed to win a majority government in the 1963 and 1965 elections.
 Liberals were also trailing in the polls behind the Progressive Conservatives, whose popular new leader Robert Stanfield had been selected in September 1967.

 Long before the actual convention, a vigorous leadership contest had begun.
 At the outset, the leading candidates were believed to be Secretary of State for External Affairs Paul Martin, Minister of Transport Paul Hellyer, and Minister of Finance Mitchell Sharp.
 The unofficial Liberal Party tradition was to alternate between francophone and anglophone leaders, and Jean Marchand was considered a possible candidate.
-Martin was a highly respected veteran minister who had finished second to Pearson in the 1958 convention, and his ambitions to try again for the top job were well-known.
+Martin was a highly respected veteran minister who had finished second to Pearson in the 1958 convention, and his ambitions to try again for the top job were well known.
 Hellyer was a former Minister of National Defence who had unified the Royal Canadian Navy, Canadian Army, and Royal Canadian Air Force into the Canadian Forces.

 Marchand declined to run, however, not being interested and suggesting that his English and health were not good enough to be a national leader.
 It was seen as necessary for national unity and the health of the party to have a strong Quebec candidate.
 Marchand and Gérard Pelletier united behind Justice Minister Pierre Trudeau.
 Trudeau had little experience and was not well known nationally, but had earned some renown for his wit and charisma.
 He had received plaudits for a wide-ranging overhaul of the criminal code that removed many of the morality laws, such as those against sodomy.
 Trudeau also had the strong support of top Pearson advisor Marc Lalonde as well as the tacit backing of Pearson himself, who felt it was important that a Francophone finish at least second in the race.

 Candidates

-Pierre Elliot Trudeau, 48, had been Justice Minister since 1967 and Member of Parliament for Mount Royal, Quebec, since 1965.
-Before entering politics he had been a law professor, writer, and founder and editor of the dissident journal Cité Libre.

-Robert Winters, 57, was Minister of Trade and Commerce under Pearson and had been Public Works Minister under Louis St. Laurent.
-An engineer by training, he had been an MP for Nova Scotia from 1945 until 1957.
-After several years as a corporate executive he re-entered parliament, representing the Toronto riding of York West since 1965.

-John Turner, 38, Minister of Consumer and Corporate Affairs since 1967 and previously a Minister without portfolio since 1965, Turner had been MP for St. Lawrence—St. George, Quebec since 1962.
+About ten days before the convention, the organizing committee of the convention released a list of nine candidates that would be permitted to address delegates at the convention, in response to numerous fringe candidates declaring in the few weeks prior to the convention.